Peter May author of The Lewis

 The Guardian

-Peter May is married to writer Janice Hally and lives in South West France.
+Peter May is married to writer Janice Hally and lives in South West France, they each have dual French and British nationality.

 Back to Top